deletedcu/angular-demo/lectures/day-1/03-angular-basics.md

 ng new ga-ui
 ```

-Then let's move into the repository:
+Then let's move into the repo:

 ```bash
 cd ga-ui
 ```

-We should be able to run our web application immediately:
+We should be able to run our web application immediately!

 ```bash
 ng serve